-At the end of this fully sponsored three-year programme you'll receive a foundation degree or HND in either navigation or engineering disciplines - with the opportunity to top up your academic qualification to an honours degree.
+At the end of this fully sponsored three-year programme you'll receive a foundation degree, HND or full honours degree in either navigation, engineering or electro-technical disciplines - with the opportunity to top up your academic qualification to an honours degree.
 And thanks to regular sea time throughout your cadetship, you'll have plenty of practical maritime experience to help boost your career.